wormdotdev/worm.dev/content/blog/creatine/index.md

 Just kidding - creatine shits not a common side effect.
 Creatine is extremely safe, well tolerated in even large doses.

-There are situations where there is limited research on safety like in renal disease.
+There are situations where there is limited research on safety like in renal disease, and everyone should consider that the long term effects of creatine supplementation are unknown.
+The effects of supplementation on the development and spread of cancer are currently being investigated.

 Everyone should check with their doctor to discuss their personal health situation - this blog is not medical advice and everybody's situation is unique.

 ---